 Things have been slow lately.
 I’d been flicking through posts about blogging and remembered that I wanted to write about this–why we don’t post hugot memes in our Facebook page or joke about that here–even though hugot posts are a proven way to get likes and shares.

-For our non-Filipino readers, hugot (literally “to draw” or “pull out”) is a slang referring to bringing up of a painful emotional past and associating it to a current (often unrelated) situation.
-Or just expressing of deep emotion in an honest way.
+For our non-Filipino readers, hugot (literally “to draw” or “pull out”) is a slang referring to the act of bringing up a painful emotional past, often done for amusement.
 It’s a millennial way of expressing #feels, basically.

 When #hugot became a thing, it was actually fun.
 The thing with hugot is it can be very random and thus funny.
 Even now, I enjoy the occasional meme in Facebook, particularly by Travel Thoughts PH.